 Serve them on crusty toasted whole wheat bread with leftover juices from the pan.
 This combo is a healthy bomb and a culinary dream come true at the same time.

 Don’t forget the salad so that the meal will be even more nutritious and flavorful.
 It can be whatever you want.
-A Greek (horiatiki) salad, a green salad with arugula (my favorite with sardines), greens with just olive oil and lemon.
+A Greek salad (horiatiki), a green salad with arugula (my favorite with sardines), a cabbage salad, and greens with just olive oil and lemon.

 A mezze dish